List of Runaways story arcs: Dead End Kids

 After escaping Iron Man and S.H.I.E.L.D., Nico, Victor, Chase, Molly, Karolina and Xavin arrive in New York City.
 After a brief run-in with Wilson Fisk (the former "kingpin" of crime in NYC) and the Punisher, the Runaways steal an artifact belonging to the late Gertrude Yorkes's parents.
 In a twisted turn of events, the Runaways escape to 1907 New York.
 Much to their shock, the Runaways are horrified to learn that the Yorkes themselves lived during this time, leading a super-powered group called the Sinners.
 The Runaways separate all over 1907 New York, looking for a new artifact to bring themselves to the present; it is at this point where Molly meets Klara Prast, an abused girl her age with an ability to control plants.

 Nico becomes kidnapped by her great-grandmother, "the Witchbreaker", while Chase steals the Yorkes' time machine and disappears.
 Victor falls in love with a carefree girl named Lillie, and invites her to join them back in the present.
 However, the group the Runaways have been staying with ("the Street Arabs") are being targeted to death by the Sinners.
 This leads to a full-scale war in the streets of 1907 New York.
 Nico, who'd been trained by the Witchbreaker returns, more powerful than ever with a new Staff, along with Chase and his new Fistigon gloves.
 Right before the Runaways return to the present, Lillie tells Victor she cannot leave her home, much to his angst.
 Klara Prast, however, does join them.

-Marvel editor Nick Lowe called the scene of Victor and Lillie in the sky ("You don't hear it?" - Lillie) as his favorite moment of 2007.
+Marvel editor Nick Lowe called the scene of Victor and Lillie in the sky as his favorite moment of 2007.

 The Terry Moore era

 Terry Moore was announced to take over the series during summer 2006.
 Moore had not read of Runaways until the job offer came up; upon asking his son to read the entire series, Moore "fell in love" and describes the characters with great detail and passion.

 Humberto Ramos's incarnations of the Runaways differs greatly from those of previous artists Adrian Alphona, Mike Norton, and Michael Ryan.
 For Karolina, he used his personal opinion to draw her, deliberately breaking style with the previous artists for the benefit.
 His drawing of Nico was meant to look sexy.
-As for Chase, he modeled Chase into a typical "big blond hunk of California surfer", because Chase should be "the muscle in the team."
+As for Chase, he modeled him into a typical "big blond hunk of California surfer", because he should be "the muscle in the team."

-Ramos regularly goes onto Yahoo!
+Ramos regularly went onto Yahoo!
 Shopping, looking for the latest ideas in fashion for Molly and Klara's Hannah Montana-inspired clothes.
-Xavin's gender is to be determined by the way the story progresses, Victor remains more or less the same, but Old Lace differs greatly.
-With a much longer jaw, the dinosaur appears a lot larger than previous incarnations.
-Moore's first arc introduced the last of the Majesdanians, vaRikk, deHalle, vaDanti and the General, whose name is (online) revealed to be vaDrann.
+Xavin's gender is to be determined by the way the story progresses, Victor remains more or less the same, but Old Lace appears much than previous incarnations.
+Moore's first arc introduced the last of the Majesdanians, vaRikk, deHalle, vaDanti and the general vaDrann.